Henry Lascelles, 3rd Earl of Harewood: Family

 Harewood and his wife resided for a time at the ancestral seat of the family, Goldsborough Hall in the eponymous North Yorkshire village.
+The widowed Lady Harewood retired to Upper Brook Street where she lived until her death with her daughter Lady Florence Lascelles.

 Death

 The Earl sustained a fractured skull and other injuries while fox hunting and died four weeks later in 1857, aged 59 years.